Semtexmagix/autodarts-desktop/README.md

  - Like OBS / VDZ

 # BUGS
 Its buggy at the moment.
-Im a hard nooby in coding =D You can give me feedback in Discord (Autodarts.io) ---> Reepa86
+You can give me feedback in Discord (Autodarts.io) ---> Reepa86

 # TODOs
  - MainWindow: